- 1 A hidden truth

 As Paul said, because Jesus endured the cross, God gave Him “the name which is above every name that at the name of Jesus every knee should bow, of those in heaven, and of those on earth.”

 Therefore before parting from His disciples, Jesus declared, “All authority has been given to Me in heaven and on earth.
-Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19-20).
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the holy spirit” (Mathew 28:19–20).

 Through this Great Commission, Jesus also revealed the name of the Father.

-However, many prominent believers still recognized that Jesus or Jesus Christ was the name of the Father, the Son, and the Holy Spirit.
+However, many prominent believers still recognized that Jesus was the name of the Father, the Son, and the holy spirit.

 The Invisible God has always assumed the name of His Image

 In our study of the Old Testament, we recognized that the invisible God always assumed the name of His image.
-The Angel of YHVH even ascribed the name “YHVH of the Armies” to the invisible God, which we saw in Zechariah 1:12.
+The Angel of Yihvah even ascribed the name “Yihvah of the Armies” to the invisible God, which we saw in Zechariah 1:12.

-In Revelation 22, God directly revealed His NAME as Jesus
+In Revelation 22, God revealed directly revealed His NAME as Jesus

 When we come to the Lord’s Day, in Chapter 31, the Apostle John will confirm once again, that indeed, the name of the Father is Jesus.
 Here, the Angel, speaking for the invisible God, says “I, Jesus, sent My Angel” (Revelation 22:16).